 I don’t mean eating like a king day in and day out.
 Eating well to me means eating delicious, healthy for your body and the planet foods.
 Cooking with your family.
 Being creative in the kitchen.

-For this week’s topic, Aimee and I have teamed up to offer pantry staples that are simple enough to be made at home, and often cheaper than their high-quality grocery store counterparts.
-Aimee is tackling “wet” products while I am sharing a few “dry” options to add to your pantry.
+For this week’s topic, I wanted to offer pantry staples that are simple enough to be made at home, and often cheaper than their high-quality grocery store counterparts.

 Homemade version offer unlimited customizations specific to your family’s needs and desires.
 I ventured into this realm out of necessity.
 Many of the items we love to eat just aren’t an option for Logan with his peanut allergy.
 I had to start making more and more from scratch.